GloriaJingCQ/Machine-Learning-study-note/Backpropagation.md

 Multiplication of local derivatives based on chain rule

 - Loss Function:
 A single number to measure how neural-net is performing.
 Use a single value to somehow measure the whole performance of the neural network. -> We use loss function to do so!
-The more off, the larger loss we will have
+The more off, the larger loss we will have.
+When loss is low, the loss is doing what you want it to do, solve the problem you want to solve

 3. **Implementation of Neural Network**: